-Disputes frequently are submitted to arbitration as the result of pre-dispute arbitration provisions found in contracts governing the general relationships between parties or relating to specific transactions between them.
-These provisions are interpreted broadly, consistent with the public policy in favor of arbitration, and are generally enforceable.
+Disputes frequently are submitted to arbitration as the result of pre-dispute arbitration provisions found in contracts governing the relationships between parties or relating to specific transactions between them.
+Such contractual provisions are interpreted broadly, consistent with the public policy in favor of arbitration, and are generally enforceable.
 In addition, even in the absence of a pre-dispute arbitration provision, parties involved in a pending lawsuit or threatened litigation may agree to have the dispute decided by an arbitrator (or panel of arbitrators), rather than incurring the expenses and delays inherent in the litigation process.
 Mr. Betts is available to serve as an arbitrator in these situations.

 Private arbitration is generally much more efficient and cost-efficient than the litigation process.
 There are various reasons for this.
 One of the primary reasons is that the parties’ rights to take discovery (serving written requests for information and documents on other parties and taking depositions of other parties and non-parties) is much more limited in arbitration than the broad discovery rights permitted in litigation.
 Court rules generally provide parties to lawsuits with wide latitude in conducting discovery, including the rights to serve broad requests for documents and electronically stored information (ESI) and to take numerous depositions.
 These expenses can be largely avoided in arbitration.
 In cases administered by AAA and FINRA Dispute Resolution, for example, the rules of those organizations provide for only limited discovery.
 In private arbitrations and self-administered arbitrations, the parties, either through pre-dispute arbitration provisions or in an arbitration agreement prepared to address a dispute after it has arisen, may restrict the scope of discovery.